Israeli naval campaign in Operation Yoav: Prelude

 In Operation Yoav, the naval service was not supposed to, and could not, act independently.
 Rather, all of its actions were coordinated with ground forces and conducted in accordance with the latter's requirements.
 Its actions, almost entirely confined to the Gaza–Majdal corridor, were meant to create a naval blockade of the Egyptian expeditionary force in Israel (considering ground actions in the operation, this would translate into complete encirclement).
 This would be achieved by preventing any Egyptian naval actions in the area, including naval supply, reinforcement or seaborne evacuation of forces.
 In addition, the naval service would draw major Egyptian forces to the theater, preventing them from fighting in other areas where ground and air attacks would take place.

 The Israeli naval service operated under the assumption that a concentrated attack on the Egyptians would force them to use their entire military arsenal for defense, and they would therefore not have offensive capabilities.
 In light of that, only the six patrol boats (INS Portzim, INS Palmach, INS Dror, INS Sa'ar, INS Galia and INS Tirtza) were designated to guard the Israeli coast.

 The Egyptian Navy along the shore mainly operated out of Gaza and Majdal, both of which had open ports, making it particularly convenient to stage covert operations against them.
-Such operations were not planned in advance, however.
+Such operations were not planned, however.
 The Israeli strategy rested on searching for targets and devising a tactic to engage them once located.
-One joint operation with the Givati Brigade was planned in advance—an attack on an Egyptian artillery battery in Isdud.
+One joint operation with the Givati Brigade was planned—an attack on an Egyptian artillery battery in Isdud.